-There are two main requirements expected of students participating in this program.
+PROGRAM REQUIREMENTS: There are two main requirements expected of students participating in this program:

 Students must be nominated by their department chair in consultation with their director of graduate studies.
-A department may nominate up to three applicants.
+A department may nominate up to three students.

-Doctoral Student Fellows receive a nine-month stipend of approximately $28,145, comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
-If awarded a NYU Center for the Humanities Research Fellowship, the student must turn down any other full-year grant/fellowship from another funding source.
+FUNDING: Doctoral Student Fellows receive a nine-month stipend commensurate with McCracken funding, comprehensive health insurance, maintenance of matriculation and registration fees, and a research award of $2,000.
+If awarded a NYU Center for the Humanities Research Fellowship, the student may not hold any other full-year grant/fellowship from another funding source.

 In addition to the three Doctoral Fellows to be funded through the Center, two winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
 Each Honorary Fellow will receive a research award of $2,000 and will take part fully in the Center’s programming.
 No separate application is necessary to be considered for the Honorary Fellowship.

-Graduate Students: Please contact your department administrator directly to confirm their preferred contact and method of submission.
-It is the graduate student’s responsibility to ensure that their department administrator is supplied with all required materials and information from sections 1 & 2 below.
+Doctoral Students: Please contact your department administrator to indicate your interest in the fellowship and determine departmental procedures for applying.
+It is your responsibility to ensure that the department administrator is supplied with all required materials and information for your application (excepting the letters of support).